-It is more common in male dogs that have not been neutered.
+It is more common in male dogs that are not neutered.

 Symptoms vary, depending on whether the disease is acute or chronic.
-Dogs with the acute form will be weaker than those with the chronic form.
+Dogs with the acute form will be weaker than those with the chronic condition.

 Signs you may notice include: